-Steve Drew is an Australian Visual Effects Supervisor based out of New York City with almost 25 years of experience in post production.
+Steve Drew is an Australian Visual Effects Supervisor based out of New York City with 25 years of experience in post production.

-Since joining Framestore in 2015, Drew has overseen many commercial and virtual reality projects.
+Since joining Framestore in 2015, Drew has overseen many commercial, episodic and virtual reality projects.
 He has received a number of awards for both his supervision and compositing.
 Most noteworthy being a VES Award for Best Compositing (Apple’s HomePod short ‘Welcome Home’, directed by Spike Jonze) where Drew was Lead Compositor and, as co Visual Effects Supervisor, the ADC Black Cube for Best of Show (visual effects craft) for Oscar Hudson’s charmingly surreal `Bounce`.
 See the awards page for more info.

 Before moving to the USA, Drew was a Compositor at Iloura, where he worked on more than a dozen feature films including Mad Max: Fury Road which was nominated for an Oscar for its Visual Effects at the 2016 Academy Awards.